eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 that WSCA to create a key pair for its new PID or attestation, and to prove that this new key is associated with the key in the WUA.
 Key association primarily means that the PID or attestation private key is protected by the same WSCA as the WUA private key.
-A full description of the concept of key association is given in a forthcoming White Paper.
 Therefore, the PID Provider or Attestation Provider can be sure that the security level of the new PID or attestation key is the same as the security level of the WUA key.
 At the moment of writing this version of the ARF, it is not fully clear how